pehapkari/pehapkari.cz/statie/source/_posts/2018/2018-04-25-sylius-resource-bundle-how-to-develop-your-crud-apps-faster.md

 High productivity and fast iteration loops are essential for us.
 That being said, SOLID and DRY are fundamental principles at our work.

-## TL;DR

-SyliusResourceBundle can boost you CRUD develepment, you should try it out.
-You can also join the [Getting started with Sylius training](https://pehapkari.cz/kurz/getting-started-with-sylius/) in Prague and see it in action live.

 ## Ok, but what does it mean regarding an e-commerce framework?

 Let’s take a look at administrator panel of a typical e-commerce website.